GIP-ITC-UniversityTwente/workshop-postgis-vector/README.md

 Run the above query again, but this time uncomment the ``` AND ST_intersects(a.geom,b.geom); ```  by deleting the ```--``` characters and check the consumed time.
 When we run the  **ST_Intersection** we should always add the **ST_Intersects** in the were clause, this will make sure we are only computing the intersection were in fact the geometries intersect.

+Robustness can be a big concern when computing intersections and other forms of new geometry.
+This is especially so when (multi-)polygons are involved as is the case here.
+The reason is that resulting geometries may hold any combination of polygons, lines and points, and thus become by type a heterogeneous collection, also known as GeometryCollection.
+When you subsequently aim to store the obtained geometry in a table that expects only multipolygons, your database will complain and not allow.
+Most of the time, you want to extract only the polygonic part of the result.
+This is done by an extra function that is known by the name **ST_CollectionExtract(_, _)**.
+Its first parameter is the geometry in question, the second parameter is a geometry type indication: numbers are 1 == POINT, 2 == LINESTRING, 3 == POLYGON.

 ----------